ritwikbagga/MVC_Three_In_a_Row/threeinarow/README.md

+Author - Ritwik Bagga
-# ThreeInARow
+# Row Games
-This is a basic Java implementation of the Three in a Row game.
+This is a basic Java implementation of the Three in a Row game and TicTacTo game strictly following MVC design pattern.

 ### How to build and test (from Terminal):